-This year, the University will celebrate seven honorees at a special ceremony Friday, April 24, in the Ballroom in the Student Union.
+This year, the University will celebrate seven honorees at a special ceremony Friday, Oct.
+1, at the Fillmore Hotel Detroit.
 We will introduce the award winners on this blog before the event.
 If you are interested in attending the event, you can purchase tickets at udmercy.edu/awards.

 Persiani has served on the Detroit Mercy Dental faculty for more than 45 years, and has served on the craniofacial surgical team at Providence and Beaumont hospitals.
 He also uses his skills to provide medical treatments to the community, both local and global.

 He is the founder of the dental clinic at Vista Maria Community Services where he provides dental care for young women who have suffered the effects of abuse, neglect and trauma, as well as the Sisters of the Good Shepherd, who run the center.
 For 10 years, he was the co-director of the Children’s Tooth Fairy Foundation, providing dental care, financing, support and logistics for more than 2,000 underserved children in Wayne County.

 He has participated in more than 30 mission trips with Operation Smile, providing surgical care for children with cleft lips or palates.